-Raising Aspirations of New York State’s Rural Youth prepared by Metis Associates, Inc. (1995) documented programs and strategies employed by rural school districts that “have been successful in raising aspirations of their students, families, and if possible, communities in general.”
-The school districts targeted for this report were considered to be in communities facing high levels of child poverty, low property values, low per capita income, and low expenditure per pupil (Metis Associates, 1995).
-Both school-based and community-based initiatives were found to be successful by these districts and could be implemented with minimal resources due to the already well-established school-community partnerships and the more autonomous and flexible environments of smaller schools in the more isolated districts (Metis Associates, 1995).
-Programmatic support from local businesses enhanced and supplemented the classroom experiences of rural students by allowing community members to share their professional knowledge and financial support for field trips to both cultural and college/career related programs (Metis Associates, 1995).
-Furthermore, the staff in these small schools reported initiating strategies such as outreach to local higher education programs to increase their professional expertise and to increase student distance learning opportunities through technology based classroom innovations (Metis Associates, 1995).
+Metis Associates, Inc. (1995) documented programs and strategies employed by rural school districts that “have been successful in raising aspirations of their students, families, and if possible, communities in general.”
+The school districts targeted for this report were considered to be in communities facing high levels of child poverty, low property values, low per capita income, and low expenditure per pupil (Metis Associates, Inc. , 1995).
+Both school-based and community-based initiatives were found to be successful by these districts and could be implemented with minimal resources due to the already well-established school-community partnerships and the more autonomous and flexible environments of smaller schools in the more isolated districts.
+Programmatic support from local businesses enhanced and supplemented the classroom experiences of rural students by allowing community members to share their professional knowledge and financial support for field trips to both cultural and college/career related programs.
+Furthermore, the staff in these small schools reported initiating strategies such as outreach to local higher education programs to increase their professional expertise and to increase student distance learning opportunities through technology based classroom innovations.
 Additionally, school administrators cited the importance of collaborative decision-making models in their buildings as well as a commitment to high quality professional development and incentives for teachers to seek outside professional development (Metis Associates, 1995).

-McConnell (1994), a high school counselor in a rural New York district, also documented positive strategies that benefit rural youth in low income communities.
+McConnell (1994) also documented positive strategies that benefit rural youth in low income communities.
 McConnell reported a lack of resources and the isolation inherent in rural schools and districts which required an educational professional to take initiative to build community alliances.
-In building and strengthening already existing community partnerships, she realized she could more effectively serve the range of student needs characteristic of small schools such as limited parental involvement, poverty, and low academic achievement (McConnell, 1994).
-She also noted that being in constant proximity to the close knit rural community allowed her to build trust with and gain “invaluable information” about students from community and family members and “to use this pool of information to work within the existing system to its benefit,” (McConnell, 1994).
+In building and strengthening already existing community partnerships, she realized she could serve more effectively the range of student needs characteristic of small schools such as limited parental involvement, poverty, and low academic achievement.
+She also noted that being in constant proximity to the close knit rural community allowed her to build trust with and gain “invaluable information” about students from community and family members and “to use this pool of information to work within the existing system to its benefit,”.
 McConnell also recognized the ethical position she maintained by respecting rural familial and community ties and traditions while at the same time encouraging and mentoring her students to imagine themselves in postsecondary programs which would take them away from their community in the short term but benefit their community in the long term (McConnell, 1994).
 She also stated in her paper that her autonomy in the small school setting allowed for a “freedom to explore our ideas without much opposition” and that “rural schools and their consequent isolation necessitates that change be brought to them,” (McConnell, 1994) which required an active commitment on her part to “form systematic networks with other rural school counselors both in an out of our regions,” (McConnell, 1994).
 The author wrote that she regularly and consistently built upon the resources, initiatives, and relationships in her rural school and community in an ongoing effort to counter “(b)oth real and imagined poverty” experienced by rural youth that led to their “lowering expectations and self-esteem” and creation of “personal immobility,” (McConnell, 1994).